scuzzydude/asimov/asimov.md

 That's the Awbrey hack.
 Make money out of the only thing that is truly valuable.

 Fiat (national) currencies are derived from values among people of a country and supported by the laws of that country -- specifically, property law.
-As we've seen recently in the United States, we are a nation of divided values, and every country has a of distribution of values among individuals.
+As we've seen recently in the United States, we are a nation of divided values, and every country has a distribution of values among individuals.
 The system I propose allows those with shared values, wherever they are, to unite and form a common currency of shared responsibility for those ideas.
 If those who unite aren't very responsible, then the value relative to other ideas will decline.
 That's the way it should be.
 Good ideas appreciate, vain ideas cycle in value with fashion.

 The Foundation is a system of competitive self-governance, where the best ideas, managed by the best teams of people, compete for the relative valuation of ideas they support.
 The cumulative valuation of ideas is measured using a cryptocurrency called asimov.
 The Foundation's mission is to commit to ideas of genius, and neglect ideas of vanity.
 Only history will be able to judge which is which, but over time, the Foundation should accumulate data that should help guide us.
 The self-governing units are called Scoot, and they issue their own tokens of responsibility also called scoot (lowercase).
 Scoot can trade for each other and for asimov but are in a restricted system called the responsibility domain.
 Asimov may trade openly like bitcoin.
 Through this system, we have a valuation of genius and vanity.
 The sum of the block-chains becomes a tree of human knowledge, distributed, and replicated throughout the planet by the nodes that process transactions.